IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "12"

-variableDefinition "The average of the means of the time domain signals of the gravity acceleration in the Z -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the gravity acceleration in the Z-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.001993106  to   0.957873042"
+rangeOfValues      "-0.49508872037037  to  0.9578730416"

 [,12]